 Apprenticeships provide you with an opportunity to train, study and earn an income at a wide variety of occupations.
-Example Certificate III Commercial Cookery.
+An example of this is our Certificate III Commercial Cookery.
 This course is also on the National Skills List due to being a shortage of skilled workers.

 Apprenticeships and traineeships require employers to enter into a training contract with the apprentice or trainee, which is a legally binding agreement to work and train together for a length of time.